atbcb/ICTTestingBaseline/docs/08Contrast.md

 -   Disabled input elements do not receive keyboard focus, cannot be selected, and cannot be modified.
 These are not required to meet contrast ratio requirements. **Note:** Read-only and disabled interface components are not the same.
 Disabled interface components can be considered inactive interface components; read-only interface components are active interface components and must meet contrast ratio requirements.
 -   Large scale text is defined as at least 18 point text or 14 point bold text.

-Test Procedure for SC 1.4.3 Contrast (minimum)
+## 8.1 Test Procedure Contrast (minimum)
 ----------------------------------------------
 ### Identify Content
 All visible text AND images of text (except those noted in Limitations, Assumptions, or Exceptions above)

 ### Test Instructions
 1. Determine the [contrast ratio](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#contrast-ratiodef) of foreground text and background.
 2. Check that the contrast ratio is at least 4.5:1.
+[SC 1.4.3]
-3. If the contrast ratio is less than 4.5:1, check that the ratio is at least 3:1 AND the font meets one of the following criteria:
+3. If the contrast ratio is less than 4.5:1, check that the ratio is at least 3:1 AND the font meets one of the following criteria: [SC 1.4.3]
     -   At least 18 point (23.94 pixels)
     -   At least 14 point (18.62 pixels) AND bold (at least 700 font weight)

 ### Test Results
-If both of the above checks fail, then SC 1.4.3 and Baseline Requirement 8 fail.
+If both of the above checks fail, then Baseline Test 8.1-ContrastMinimum fails.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------